-If there’s a spark from a machine or other source, that creates a potential danger of explosion and poses a threat to the construction crew.
+If there is a spark from a machine or other source, it would create a potential danger of explosion and pose a threat to the construction crew.

-This happened on a Milwaukee tunnel I was working on and 3 men were killed in 1989.
+This happened on a Milwaukee tunnel I was working on, and three men were killed in 1989.
 An even worse disaster occurred near Port Huron when 22 men died from a methane explosion while constructing a tunnel that was five miles from shore in similar limestone bedrock under Lake Huron.

 The construction of the tunnel and shafts will change groundwater flow patterns near these features because they must be “de-watered” to keep them dry during and after construction.

-Dewatering the tunnels and shafts may also damage nearby wetlands which will also be stressed by the stormwater, wastewater, and solid waste that is generated during construction.
+Dewatering the tunnels and shafts may also damage nearby wetlands, which will also be stressed by the stormwater, wastewater, and solid waste generated during construction.

-All of these risks must be taken into full account when designing a tunnel project.
+All of these risks must be considered when designing a tunnel project.

-But it appears, from Enbridge’s permit filings, they have failed to undertake the kind of risk assessment that is required.
+But it appears, from Enbridge’s permit filings, they have failed to undertake the required risk assessment.

-The more I looked at Enbridge’s permit filings, the more I was led to the conclusion that permitting this project at this point in time would be a huge mistake.
+The more I looked at Enbridge’s permit filings, the more I concluded that permitting this project at this point in time would be a huge mistake.

 There are so many unanswered questions, making it premature for these permits to be reviewed by the state.